erdosn/dsc-3-31-03-introduction-to-decision-trees-data-science/README.md

 - Have an overview of the training and prediction stages involved decision tree classification
 - Understand the importance of a cost function for decision trees

+## Objectives (SG)
+YWBAT
+* Identify the parts of a decision tree
+* Describe how they are used to create partitions in a sample space ,s.
+* Describe the overall process of decision trees.
+    * Data splits on labels and features and bins in itself
+    * splits on root node
+    * data cascades down
+    * splits on interior nodes
+    * looking for information
+* Describe how the gini coefficient is used with decision trees.

 ## From Graphs to Decision Trees

 We have seen basic classification algorithms (a.k.a classifers), including Naive Bayes and signoid based logistic regression earlier.
 A decision tree is somewhat different type of classifier that performs through a **recursive partition of the sample space**.
 In this lesson, we shall get a conceptual understanding of how this is achieved.